How to Transfer Photos from iPhone to Flash Drive

 - Comparison Between Method 1 and Method 2

-The primitive way to transfer photos from iPhone to USB drive will be using Window Explorer.
+The primitive way to transfer photos from iPhone to USB drive, for example, will be using Window Explorer.
 Now, please check the details below and see how to transfer photos from iPhone to flash drive on Windows/Mac.

 STEP 1.
 Connect your iPhone to PC.